Memorex

 - P012Consent and user sovereignty checks

-Eleven modules.
+Fourteen modules.
 One clear separation of powers.

-TensorLang / reasoning may score.
-Capsulang / runtime policy decides.
+Advisory reasoning may score.
+Runtime policy decides.

 The trace chain is the memory of the memory.